gsoft-inc/wl-web-configs/docs/eslint/setup-polyrepo.md

 ```
 +++

-You should see a linting error in the terminal.
+The terminal should output a linting error.